Jim Cregan

-James Cregan (born 9 March 1946) is an English rock guitarist and bassist, best known for his associations with Family, Steve Harley & Cockney Rebel and Rod Stewart.
+James Cregan (born 9 March 1946) is an English rock guitarist and bassist, best known for his associations with Family, Steve Harley & Cockney Rebel, and Rod Stewart.
 Cregan is a former husband of the singer Linda Lewis and worked with her as a record producer.
-He has also worked with London Quireboys, Glass Tiger, Katie Melua and formed Farm Dogs with Bernie Taupin.
+He has also worked with The Quireboys, Glass Tiger, Katie Melua and formed Farm Dogs with Bernie Taupin.

 Career

 Cregan was born in Yeovil, Somerset, to Irish parents.
 When he was 14, he joined The Falcons, formed whilst he was at Poole Grammar School.
 After developing his next band The Disastisfied Blues Band, Cregan briefly joined with future Traffic frontman Dave Mason, in Julian Covay and the Machine in 1967 and moved on to join the rock and soul band The Ingoes as a vocalist and guitarist.
 This band soon morphed into the psychedelic Blossom Toes the same year, who later turned to guitar-led rock.

 After recording Julie Driscoll's solo album 1969, Cregan joined the soft rock band Stud.
 The group featured Cregan, John Weider from Family, and also John Wilson and Richard McCracken, the rhythm section from Taste (best known as Rory Gallagher's pre-solo power trio).
 Stud dissolved when Cregan moved to Family in September 1972, after recording two albums which were released in Germany, where they had their largest audience.
 He joined Charlie Whitney and Roger Chapman, replacing bassist John Wetton, adapting from rhythm guitar to bass guitar.
 He toured North America with the band, as the support act for Elton John, in the autumn of 1972.
 Family recorded two singles and a final album It's Only a Movie (1973).
 A tour of the UK in the autumn of the same year preceded the demise of the band.
 Cregan was then briefly reunited with Chapman and Whitney on Chapman Whitney Streetwalkers (1974).

 He went on to work with British soul singer Linda Lewis, whom he would later marry.
-Cregan appears on four of her albums, also assuming a production role on Fathoms deep (1973) and Not A Little Girl Anymore (1975), which gave him the opportunity to work with the Tower of Power horn section.
+Cregan appears on four of her albums, also assuming a production role on Lark (1972), Fathoms deep (1973) and Not A Little Girl Anymore (1975), which gave him the opportunity to work with the Tower of Power horn section.